Siarzis/Twittearth/old_flask/README.md

 ## Idea
 The purpose of this project was to build a method that could track natural disasters (earthquakes, in our case) in Greece through Twitter.
 ## Notes
-I have set FLASK_ENV=development since current version runs on Flask development server.
+By default, FLASK_ENV=development since current version runs on Flask development server.
 Eventlet has better performance but it is not necessary.